Do you have some values arranged as rows in your workbook, and do you want to convert text in rows to columns in Excel like this?

 Therefore, in this case, it’s better to use the TRANSPOSE function.

-How to automatically convert rows to columns in Excel
+How to switch rows and columns in Excel in more efficient ways

-To rotate rows to columns automatically or dynamically, you can use one of these options:
+To switch rows and columns in Excel automatically or dynamically, you can use one of these options:

 - Excel TRANSPOSE function